zriyansh/signoz.io/blog/2022-01-10-top-9-observability-tools-2022.md

 </figure>

 <br></br>

+SigNoz is a great observability tool that is open-source and provides three signals in a single pane of glass.
+You can monitor logs, metrics, and traces and correlate signals for better insights into application performance.

+With SigNoz, you can do the following:

+- Visualise Traces, Metrics, and Logs in a single pane of glass
+- Monitor application metrics like p99 latency, error rates for your services, external API calls, and individual endpoints.
+- Find the root cause of the problem by going to the exact traces which are causing the problem and see detailed flamegraphs of individual request traces.
+- Run aggregates on trace data to get business-relevant metrics
+- Filter and query logs, build dashboards and alerts based on attributes in logs
+- Monitor infrastructure metrics such as CPU utilization or memory usage
+- Record exceptions automatically in Python, Java, Ruby, and Javascript
+- Easy to set alerts with DIY query builder

 Detailed flamegraph & Gantt charts to find the exact cause of the issue and which underlying requests are causing the problem.